 Blue Underground dresses up a fancy Blu-Ray of Andrea Bianchi’s classic Giallo trashfest.

-FILM- Late one night, an aspiring model visits a back-alley gynecologist to see about an abortion.
+The Film- Late one night, an aspiring model visits a back-alley gynecologist to see about an abortion.
 Things go well at first, but she somehow falls into cardiac arrest (yeah it makes no sense, just go with it) and dies.
 The doctor makes a call to his “friend”, and the two dump the girl in her bathtub- making everything look like natural causes.

 You know, because water is known to cause heart failure.
 As the doctor heads home, someone decked out in leather motorcycle gear stabs him from behind.
 This is where things might get a little mature, because the killer hacks off his family jewels and splats them on the doorstep.
 And somehow no one saw this.
 Huh.